 - Return to the original position and repeat as many times as you can.

-- Start by picking up the barbell and hold it so that your palms are facing in front.
+- Start by picking up the barbell and holding it so that your palms are facing in front.
 Your arms should be shoulder-width apart.

 - Slightly bend your knees and place your barbell near your collarbone.
 Lift the barbell so that it is lying on your chest, and make sure your feet are shoulder-width apart.
 Now raise the barbell to your shoulder level and hold it there.
 It should be right in front yet still above your head.
 That is your original starting position.